xmatekaj/AwesomeEducationalGames/README.md

 - [Flexbox with Webflow](https://www.flexboxgame.com/) - Learn and master flexbox in 28 interactive levels—without writing code.
 - [Euismod](https://www.euismod.dev/#/learn) - Interactive lessons to learn CSS Grid
 - [Flexbox Defense](http://www.flexboxdefense.com) - Tower defense game.
 Put your towers on the map using CSS.
+- [Hex Invaders](http://www.hexinvaders.com/) - Your objective is to destroy the invader that matches the supplied hex code at the top of your screen.
+- [Grid Garden](https://cssgridgarden.com/) - Learn CSS Grid by going through 28 levels of Grid Garden.

 ## Editors